-This was an interesting chat about writer’s privilege
+This was a brilliant chat about writer’s privilege

 A potter is one of the few people left who uses his natural faculties of heart, head and hand in balance – the whole man.
 His is a way of life.
 Good pots require the ardor of vocation and the devotion of a lifetime.